 The good thing for us is that the 13F holdings reports are publicly available in full detail on the SEC website.
 For every fund or company, the report contains list of securities and for each security there is fair market value and number of shares held.
 You can take advantage of these reports if you want a hint regarding what the big guys have been doing in the markets.

-So How Do You Get the Latest 13F Filing of George Soros?
+How to Get the Latest 13F of a Particular Company?

 After submitting the search query you get a list of all forms that asset manager has filed (most of them are not really interesting).
 The right one is form 13F-HR – Quarterly report filed by institutional managers, Holdings.